relaycorp/ddos-report/src/content/docs/overview.md

 Every botnet is managed through a _Command and Control_ (C&C) system.

 Building a botnet requires significant time and effort.
-Consequently, attackers often resort to third-party  _booter_ or _stresser_ service, renting botnets for specific durations.
+Consequently, attackers often rent botnets for specific durations from third-party _booter_ or _stresser_ services.
 Interestingly,
 a quick search on [DuckDuckGo](https://duckduckgo.com/?q=best+booter&kp=-2) or [Google](https://www.google.com/search?q=best+booter) can unveil numerous such services, including more elusive ones on the Dark Web.